 A new day for Puerto Rico

-ARECIBO, Puerto Rico — Punishing, back-to-back hurricanes that wrecked this…
+ARECIBO, Puerto Rico — Punishing, back-to-back hurricanes wrecked this U.S.…

 PANAMA CITY, Fla. — In the dark, John Kincaid could see hints of the devastation in this seaside city.

 The downed tree limbs in every direction.
 The roofs ripped off homes and businesses.
 The flattened pavilion beside the Jenks Avenue Church of Christ’s family activity center.